-The real sting is not so immediately obvious, but it will affect those directors who continue to draw down more money from their company each month than the RTI-reported salary, expenses and available declared dividends provide for.
-Continuing to do this against good tax planning advice is just going to precipitate a higher tax bill when the year end accounts are prepared.
+One problem with real-time reporting is not so immediately obvious, but it will affect those directors who continue to use their company's bank account to pay for personal expenditure.
+Drawing down more money from their company each month than the RTI-reported salary, expenses and available declared dividends provide for, is a recipe for a costly disaster when the time comes to prepare and submit the next annual Corporation Tax return to the HMRC.

-If you would like to discuss your payroll position, please take advantage of our free first consultation.
-You can either do this over the telephone or we can arrange a no-obligation and free appointment.
-Call us on 01202 482121.
+If you would like to discuss your payroll or business accounting arrangements, please take advantage of our free first consultation.

 It is important to match your needs with an accounting firm that has experience of dealing professionally with your sector.